Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 It is dependency reduction.

 If losing your job means losing your medicine, your apartment, your childcare, your immigration status, your dental care, and your ability to move around the city, then the labour market is not voluntary in any meaningful sense.
+Canada already recognizes the basic shape of that risk in Employment Insurance: regular EI exists for workers who [lose a job through no fault of their own](https://www.canada.ca/en/services/benefits/ei/ei-regular-benefit.html "work, canada, institutions | Canada"), and EI sickness benefits provide partial temporary support when someone [cannot work for medical reasons](https://www.canada.ca/en/services/benefits/ei/ei-sickness.html "work, healthcare, canada | Canada").

 If those dependencies are removed one by one, people become harder to coerce.